Marketing91

 1. Introducing new technology

-The advent of technology and innovation has subsequently decreased the demand for the old conventional products.
+The advent of technology and innovation has subsequently decreased the demand for old conventional products.
 For example, the invention of the automobile has eliminated the need for the traditional horse-driven carriage as a means of transportation.

 2. Increased competition in the market